sonyaoa/toxic_comments_classification/README.md

-# Проект: Определение токсичных комментариев
+# Project: Toxic Comments Classification

-## Описание
+## Description
-Проект посвящён разработке инструмента для автоматического выявления токсичных комментариев пользователей интернет-магазина. Решение позволяет направлять нежелательные сообщения на модерацию и повышать качество коммуникации на платформе.
+This project focuses on building a tool for automatic detection of toxic comments on an e-commerce platform.
+The solution enables routing unwanted messages to moderation and improving the overall quality of communication on the platform.

-## Цель исследования
+## Goal
-Построить модель машинного обучения для классификации комментариев на токсичные и нетоксичные, обеспечив высокое качество определения токсичного контента.
+Build a machine learning model to classify comments as toxic or non-toxic, achieving high performance on toxic content detection.

-## Ход исследования
+## Workflow
-- Предобработка текста: очистка, лемматизация и проверка данных на пропуски и дубликаты.
+- Text preprocessing: cleaning, lemmatization, duplicate and missing value checks
-- Исследовательский анализ данных (EDA): анализ баланса классов и частотный анализ слов.
+- Exploratory Data Analysis (EDA): class balance analysis and word frequency analysis
-- Векторизация текстов с помощью TF-IDF.
+- Text vectorization using TF-IDF
-- Моделирование:
+- Modeling:
-   - Обучение и сравнение моделей Logistic Regression, Complement Naive Bayes и LightGBM.
+   - Training and comparing Logistic Regression, Complement Naive Bayes, and LightGBM models
-   - Подбор гиперпараметров с использованием GridSearchCV.
+   - Hyperparameter tuning with GridSearchCV
-   - Оценка качества моделей по метрике F1-score и выбор лучшей модели.
+   - Model evaluation using F1-score and selection of the best model
-- Итоговые выводы и рекомендации заказчику.
+- Conclusions and recommendations

-## Технологии
+## Technologies
-Python, Pandas, NumPy, SpaCy, Scikit-learn, TF-IDF, LightGBM, GridSearchCV, Matplotlib, Seaborn.
+Python, Pandas, NumPy, SpaCy, Scikit-learn, TF-IDF, LightGBM, GridSearchCV, Matplotlib, Seaborn

-## Ключевые результаты
+## Key Results
-- Построены и сравнены несколько моделей классификации текста.
+- Built and compared multiple text classification models
-- Лучший результат показала модель Logistic Regression с TF-IDF-векторизацией.
+- Best performance achieved with Logistic Regression + TF-IDF vectorization
-- Значение F1-score = 0.76, что превышает требуемый порог качества (0.75).
+- F1-score = 0.76, exceeding the required threshold of 0.75
-- Разработана модель, способная автоматически выявлять токсичные комментарии и использоваться в системе модерации контента.
+- Developed a model applicable to automated content moderation systems